 OUR SAVINGS ACCOUNTS

 Make your cash work a lot harder at EQ Bank.
-Taxable savings accounts are earning 2.5%.
-RRSP and TFSA account savings rates are at 3.0%.
-You’ll find some higher rates on GICs, recently updated and increased to the 4-5% range.
+RRSP and TFSA account savings rates are at 2.5% and 3.0%.
+You’ll find some higher rates on GICs up to 5.2%.
 They also offer U.S. dollar accounts.
 We use EQ Bank, they have been awesome.

 OUR CASHBACK CREDIT CARD